eliezergarbin/Find-your-DUO/README.md

 ## Project

 The project is called Find your Duo.
-It is a platform to find the perfect partner to play your favorite game together, by connecting your [Twitch.tv][twitch] account.
+It is a platform to find the perfect partner to play your favorite game together.

 #### Backend
 Using tools like Typescript, Node.js(Runtime), Prisma(ORM) and Express(Framework) connected to db SQLite, we create tables and HTTPs requests where it creates database queries, making a RESTful API fully usable.